elgw/sfft3/README.md

 straight forward code with no explicit vectorization or auto tuning.
 It is a proof-of-concept project which is not tested enough to be trusted yet.
-That said, it should be simple to swap the 1D transformation routines with those from other library.
+That said, it should be simple to swap the 1D transformation routines with those from another library.

 SFFT3 uses the 1D FFT routines from [fftw3](https://www.fftw.org/) to
 build an 3D FFT using semi in-place transpositions.
 For that purpose